TronPaul/unpro-salt/README.rst

 ==========
-unPRO-salt
+unpro-salt
 ==========

-Salt config for unPRO
+Salt states for unPRO